Cincinnati Scholastic Chess

 State Chess Championship Tournaments (scholastic)

-The Ohio Scholastic Chess Association oversees five championship tournaments every year, two of which (the Middle School Championships and the High School Championship) are played concurrently at the same site.
-Typically these four events are played at different sites in Ohio from year to year.
+The Ohio Scholastic Chess Association oversees several championship tournaments every year, as listed below.
+Details vary among the different tournaments and sometimes from year to year.
+Sometimes more than one of these tournaments are played concurrently at the same venue.
 To find current information, when available, check out the links under the Coming Events heading.

-The Elementary Championship is a 5-round, 1-day tournament (Saturday only) that includes grades K through 5.
-The Championship section for grades K-5 has a time control of G/45; d5.
-The winner of this section qualifies for the national Rockefeller Elementary Championship tournament and receives a $250 stipend to help defray the related costs.
-Other sections sections might be offered with the same or a different time control.
+• The Elementary Championship is a one-day tournament (Saturday only) that includes grades K through 5.
+The highest-finishing player in the championship section who accepts qualifies for the national Rockefeller Elementary Championship tournament and receives a stipend to help defray the related costs.

 Thunder Chess Academy